iRobotSTEM/CreateDocs/README.md

 There have been three versions of the Create® robot series:
 - The original Create® robot, released in 2007.
 This robot was based on the Roomba® Discovery series robots.
 It is all-white.
 - The Create® 2 robot, released in 2014.
 This robot is based on the Roomba® 650 robot and includes a green faceplate marked with safe places to drill into the robot to mount additional hardware.
 - The Create® 3 robot, released in 2022.
 This robot is based on the Roomba® i3 robot and includes a translucent black faceplate and custom payload bay with holes for mounting.
+Documentation for the the Create® 3 robot can be found [here](https://iroboteducation.github.io/create3_docs/).
 ### What age(s) is the Create® 2 educational robot designed for?
 The Create® 2 educational robot is a STEM resource for educators, students, and developers.
 It is an advanced platform intended for college and professional learners, or those with serial programming experience.
 Please note: The Create® 2 robot is a legacy product and is no longer available for purchase.
 ### How do I know the Create® 2 educational robot is right for me or my students?